-So, what’s the number one chronic childhood disease out there?
+What’s the number 1 childhood disease out there?
+Hint: It’s not selective hearing.

 According to the National Children’s Oral Health Foundation, tooth decay is the number 1 childhood disease.
 It’s five times more common than asthma.
 And it’s on the rise for kids.